-Through this extensive network we found answers to problems more rapidly, we developed solutions more quickly and we found that everyone in the enterprise could add value.
+Through this extensive network we found answers to problems more rapidly, we developed solutions more quickly, and we found that everyone in the enterprise could add value.

 This is the structure we need to bring to the UT System.
 And, this is how we will approach some of the tough problems that confront Texas today.

 This is how we will make Quantum Leaps in higher education, research and health care.

-The University of Texas System's

-QUANTUM LEAPS

---- @UANTUM LEAP ---

-THE TEXAS PROSPECT INITIATIVE

-Change the relationship between higher education and pre-K through 12 education

-One area where we need a quantum leap is in the Texas educational pipeline.
+And one area, frankly, where we need a quantum leap is in the Texas educational pipeline.

 Because today, far too few of our state's young people are able to make the leap to higher education.

-If we start with 100 eighth graders, only 68 will receive a high school diploma.
-Of those 68, only 50 will enroll in college.
+If we start with 100 8th graders, only 68 will receive a high school diploma.

+Of those 68 only 50 will enroll in college.

 And of those, only 20 will graduate.

+Let's take a look at 4th grade reading levels in Texas.

-Nearly half of Hispanic fourth graders in Texas are reading at below basic levels, compared to 19 percent of Anglo fourth graders.
+As you see, nearly half of Hispanic fourth graders are reading at below basic levels, compared to 19 percent of Anglo fourth graders.

 This is not a reflection on the intellect of any ethnicity, but it is a reflection on the social conditions under which many of them have to learn.